KacperOdzimek/SimpleGameEngine/Docs.md

 This one does the same as the ``_a_play_sound``, but it does plays the sound it the emmiter location and the emmited sound is affected by the distance to the listener.

 # Building
+This tutorial explains how to build the engine on 64 bit windows machine wit visual studio.

 ## Dependencies
 SGE uses following libraries:
 [glm](https://github.com/g-truc/glm) - linear algebra